pablovilla83/do-cdmx-nginx/README.md

 Your repo might show that there hasn't been any push.
 This is an open bug. https://github.com/docker/hub-feedback/issues/301
-If you got the digest confirmation of your push, your up and ready to go.
+If you got a digest as confirmation of your push, your up and ready to go.

 #Switch back to your digital ocean droplet
 ```bash